 It was lighter version of that blackness & anxiety that I've felt on and off this year, which came back for a bit while I was trapped inside with covid.
 The deflame diet seems to be it for me.
 But I'm also working on reconnecting with friends, getting back to light exercise, and finding my place in my community, and things to do outside of the house.

 I sort of got a diagnosis, as well, as I seem to have some form of JAG-A with MCAS, though that's just a name for all the symptoms I've talk about above.
-I've been following this version of grain-free low histamine into Spring 2023, doing my best to eat low sugar and avoid high omega-6 plant oils.
+I've been following this version of grain-free low histamine until now, doing my best to eat low sugar and avoid high omega-6 plant oils.

-February 2023: As I travel for vacation and over-indulge in sweets and lactaid-assisted ice cream, I start to gain back any weight I've lost in the grain-free diet.
-This is the beginning of some burnout, which I do my best to stave off over the next couple of months.
+Winter & Spring 2023: As I travel for vacation and over-indulge in sweets and lactaid-assisted ice cream, I start to gain back any weight I've lost in the grain-free diet.
+This is the beginning of some burnout, which I do my best to stave off over the next couple of months - after all I feel so unquestionably better than I did just a few months before.

-March 2023: I fall off the dietary wagon a bit with a lot more sugar than usual, as I deal with burnout for some weeks, plus a long work trip.
-It takes a lot of snacks to get me through a week-long trip, but having to eat out so many times did not help matters.
+A few times I fall off the dietary wagon a bit with a lot more sugar than usual, as I deal with burnout for some weeks, plus a long work trip.
+It takes a lot of low histamine snacks to get me through even a week-long trip.

 My own breaking point came in Spring 2020, when my emotional instability created a rift between me and my family.
 They didn't recognize me anymore, and I certainly didn't recognize myself.